Decision-making with possibilistic inferential models: Conclusion

+There are a number of directions for future research that can be considered.
+One is to investigate, both theoretically and empirically, the operating characteristics, such as frequentist risk, of the proposed IM-based decision rules in specific models.
+Another is to determine if and how the monotonicity constraint in Theorem~\ref{thm:risk} can be relaxed.

-Then $\hat a$ is {\em inadmissible} if there exists another decision rule $\tilde a$ such that $r(\theta; \tilde a) \leq r(\theta; \hat a)$ for all $\theta$, with strict inequality for some $\theta$; otherwise, $\hat a$ is {\em admissible}.
-Unfortunately, the valid IM's recommended action, defined in \eqref{eq:best}, is not admissible in general.
+An important notion in frequentist statistical decision theory is {\em admissibility}.
+Unfortunately, the IM's recommended action, defined in \eqref{eq:best}, is not admissible in general.
 To see this, consider the $d$-dimensional normal mean problem.
-Under loss $\ell_a(\vartheta) = \|a - \vartheta\|^2$, the IM's recommended action is $\hat a(y) = y$, which corresponds to the least squares, maximum likelihood, fiducial, and flat-prior Bayes estimator, was shown by \citet{stein1956} to be inadmissible when $d \geq 3$; see, also, \citet{brown1971}.
-This is not especially surprising since validity requires that the IM be ``unbiased'' in a certain sense which, in the present context implies the IM's recommended action be an unbiased estimator in the usual sense.
-But the familiar bias-variance tradeoff suggests that $r(\cdot;\hat a)$ can be reduced by choosing a biased $\hat a$, e.g., like a proper-prior Bayes rule that's biased and admissible.
+Under loss $\ell_a(\theta) = \|a - \theta\|^2$, the IM's recommended action is $\hat a(x) = x$, which corresponds to the least squares, maximum likelihood, fiducial, and flat-prior Bayes estimator, was shown in, e.g., \citep{stein1956, brown1971} to be inadmissible when $d \geq 3$.
+This is not especially surprising since the vacuous-prior version of the validity condition requires that the IM be ``unbiased'' in a certain sense which, in the present context, implies that the IM's recommended action be an unbiased estimator in the usual sense.
+But the familiar bias--variance tradeoff suggests that the frequentist risk can be reduced by choosing a biased $\hat a$, e.g., like a proper-prior Bayes rule that's biased and admissible.
 To introduce the appropriate ``bias'' into the IM construction, it's natural to consider incorporation of suitable (partial) prior information, e.g., sparsity.
-A notion of validity under partial prior information is currently being developed \citep[see][]{valid.prior}, and an extension of the decision-theoretic results presented here to that case, along with admissibility considerations, are part of my ongoing investigations.
+Of course, incorporating such regularization would surely ruin the validity of the present IM construction, so one needs a modified version of validity, one that accounts for the knowledge encoded by the partial prior.
+Such a notion of validity under partial prior information is being developed \citep{martin.partial2}, and an extension of the decision-theoretic results presented here to that case, along with admissibility considerations, are part of our ongoing work.